Arthur et Robert

 Tourist guides drew travellers' attention to these attractions.
 We can read an account of one such visit, on August 10, 1784, in the diary of a Mrs Cradock translated into French.
 She mentions the exceptional quality of the wallpapers, the astonishing realism of the motifs depicted, the "terrace surrounded by an iron fence and overlooking a part of Paris and its surroundings", and "the six workshops.
 They are placed one below the other and each has its own specialty: one is for colouring, another for gilding, a third for printing, etc.".

 This fits perfectly with a representation of Arthur's workshops by G. Moette.
 At the very top, one can see the terrace and the hot greenhouse, and below, one can follow all the stages in the manufacture of wallpaper, including the "mill and colour factory".
 The name of the company is shown on the frame: Arthur père et fils and Grenard.

 It seems that "Gouverneur Morris took Thomas Jefferson on a day trip to visit "Old man Arthur's wallpaper factory" when they both lived in Paris" Thomas Jefferson, American Minister to the Court of Louis XVI (October 1785 – September 1789) placed orders at the Arthur et Grenard (and later, Arthur et Robert) shop in 1786 and 1790.
 In the Memorandum book for 1786, he noted "for Arthur for Paper hangings for hotel" - presumably the Hôtel de Langeac he then rented for his own residence.
 In 1790, Jefferson seems to have resided at Monticello.

 According to John Grand-Carteret (1850–1927), a François Robert was received as a paper merchant in April 1767 and set up business Porte Montmartre, a stone's throw from the rue Louis-le-Grand.
 It is undoubtedly that shop that was called 'A l'empereur de la Chine'.
 In 1771, the same author added that Robert was now in the rue de la Place-Vendôme - the name of the rue Louis-le-Grand between 1798 or 1799 and 1814 - and writes that he appeared in the 1771 "Almanach des Marchands", with this indication: " Holds a shop selling velvety, English, Chinese, Indian-style wallpapers, etc." In the same list, Grand-Carteret mentions "Arthur et Robert, fabricants de papiers peints" (the same company), and "Arthur et Grenard, Marchands de papiers peints, on the old Boulevard, opposite the French Guards Regiment building", and he rightly envisages that it the same company.
 According to the Pop database, it was in 1775 that Arthur joined forces with the merchant René Grenard.
 The Pop base also shows some photos of their wallpapers.
-Grand-Carteret noticed a curious advertisement by the Arthur et Grenard manufacture which "Makes and sells women's belts, which are printed on satin ribbon, in the style of Etruscan paintings, arabesques and antique cameos.
-"This highlights the links between the manufacture of wallpaper and printed fabrics.
+Grand-Carteret noticed a curious advertisement by the Arthur et Grenard manufacture which "Makes and sells women's belts, which are printed on satin ribbon, in the style of Etruscan paintings, arabesques and antique cameos."
+This highlights the links between the manufacture of wallpaper and printed fabrics.
+Both types of businesses employed decorative artists and painters.